carpentries-incubator/SDC-BIDS-dMRI/episodes/deterministic_tractography.md

 {: .language-python}

-We can then generate the streamlines 3D scene using the `fury` python package, and visualize the scene's contents with `matplotlib`.
+We can then generate the streamlines 3D scene using the `FURY` python package, and visualize the scene's contents with `Matplotlib`.

 ~~~
 from fury import actor, colormap